isc-projects/stork/doc/usage.rst

 - DHCPv6 DUID, e.g. ``00:02:00:00:00:04:05:06:07``
 - Hostname, e.g. ``myhost.example.org``

+All identifier types can also be specified using the notation with spaces, e.g. 01 02 03 04 05 06, or the notation with hexadecimal digits only, e.g. 010203040506.

+To search all declined leases, type ``state:declined``.
+Beware that this query may return a large result if there are many declined leases, and in this case, the query processing time may also increase.

-Searching using partial text is currently not supported.
+Searching using partial text is currently unsupported.
 For example: searching by partial IPv4 address ``192.0.2`` is not accepted by the search box.
 Partial MAC address ``01:02:03`` is accepted but will return no results.
 Specify the complete MAC address instead, e.g. ``01:02:03:04:05:06``.

-Alternatively, all three identifier types can be specified using the notation with spaces, e.g. ``01 02 03 04 05 06``, or the notation without any separator, e.g. ``010203040506``.
+Searching leases in states other than declined is also unsupported.
+For example, the text ``state:expired-reclaimed`` is not accepted by the search box.

 The search utility automatically recognizes the specified lease type property and communicates with the Kea servers to find leases using appropriate commands.
 Each